hoot gallery - stevefitz

 Every article I've read about Scott Morrison’s trade stoush with China is missing the point.
 The real reason for the conflict comes back to the driver of every major conflict on the planet and that's about domination of oil and natural gas.
 Xi Jinping's military build-up in eastern China and their incursion into the South China Sea is about control of massive gas fields and subsequent territory from off-shore Malaysia to the southern tip of Japan encompassing strategically important Taiwan.

 Oil and natural gas equals war and conflict and as long as we are dependent on fossil fuel, we will need our strategic alliances.
 After being pounded by the pandemic we also need the support of our largest trading partner as our economic dependency on China 'will not change' irrespective of what Scott Morrison says.
-Being stuck between a rock and a hard place is part of being PM and this is one time I sympathise with Mr Morrison.
-That being said, he also spouts about sovereignty and he needs to put Australians first and, weigh-up bowing down to "Big Oil" dictating U.S. policy.
+Being stuck between a rock and a hard place is part of being PM and this is one time I could have sympathised with Mr Morrison.
+Until he sold us out.
+Morrison spouts about sovereignty and then lies about putting Australians first and bows down to "Big Oil" and the associated war machine dictating U.S. policy.

-"Once you face the real problems, there are diplomatic solutions that can be explored to manage both trade and defence alliances.
+"Once you face the real problems, there are diplomatic solutions that can be explored to manage both trade and defence alliances but not with a corrupted government.
 We need to get a bit smarter.
 These energy conflicts will escalate into the future, as the world runs out of oil and natural gas.
-The only real solution, to stop the wars, is to transition away from fossil fuel towards renewable clean energy and, in the process, avoid catastrophic climate change.
-There is a much bigger picture becoming apparent to world leaders who are starting to understand the duel importance of climate action."
+The only real solution, to stop the wars $$$, is to transition away from fossil fuel towards renewable clean energy and, in the process, avoid catastrophic climate change.
+There is a much bigger picture becoming apparent, to global citizens and progressive governments, who are starting to understand the duel importance of climate action."

 TIMELINE - As tensions escalate between Australia & China